Architecture

 });

-The reconciler has no DOM dependencies.
-It works in Web Workers, Node.js, Deno, and Bun.
+Both reconcilers have no DOM dependencies.
+They work in Web Workers, Node.js, Deno, and Bun.

 @uniview/host-sdk